 ✔ Some residential panels can convert up to 23% of sunlight into electricity

-✔ Simply fill in the form at the top of this page to receive quotes from trusted installers
+✔ Fill in the form at the top of this page to receive quotes from trusted installers

 The future of solar energy is looking bright.
 Known as “the sun”, this piping-hot powerhouse in the sky has bags of potential – we just need to work out how to make the most of it.
 Solar panels are doing an excellent job, but scientists are always trying to make them more efficient.

 Thinking of switching to solar?
 This article will tell you all about the most efficient solar panels on the market, as well as our top tips for maximising your solar panels’ efficiency.

-To receive free quotes for solar panels from a local, professional installer, simply fill in this short form.
+To receive free quotes for solar panels from a local installer, simply fill in this short form.
 We’ll pass on your details to our professional suppliers, who will be in touch with quotes for you to compare.